Grohe: Corporate structure

-GROHE IN PAKISTAN

-Grohe products are distributed in Pakistan through authorised retailers such as Sanitarium & Grohe Pakistan official showrooms in major cities such as Lahore, Karachi, and Islamabad.
-Sanitarium, based in Lahore, is one of the leading authorised dealers offering a complete range of Grohe fittings including Bauloop, BauEdge, Eurosmart, Eurocube, Lineare, and other premium collections.
-Grohe in Pakistan caters to the upper and middle premium segments, focusing on modern design, durability, and water-efficient technology.
+International outreach

 Grohe in the United States

 In 1975, Grohe opened a small office just outside Chicago, and its representative, Urell, Inc. in Massachusetts, began supplying European-style kitchen and bathroom fixtures to American tradesmen and retailers.
 The new venture was incorporated a year later as Grohe America, Inc. and moved into a small warehouse-office complex.
 In order to keep pace with its rapid growth, the company regularly upsized its premises: a section of a larger warehouse facility in 1978, a whole warehouse in Wood Dale in 1986, and settled into a custom-built 90,000 square-foot facility in Bloomingdale, Illinois, in 1993.

 Sales figures doubled year after year as Grohe introduced a series of products such as pull-out spray kitchen faucets Ladylux of 1983 and Europlus of 1989.
 In the early 1990s, Grohe introduced a white finish.
 Introduction of clear powder-coating in the 1980s provided superior adhesion for polished finishes, replaced in the late 1990s by stainless steel versions.
 In 1979, the Grohmix thermostat line was launched, and water-temperature regulation technology in 1980.
 Grohe America then started advertising directly to consumers.

 Grohe introduced a new product line For commercial customers in 1989, and a showroom marketing program for wholesalers.
 In 1996, Grohe America launched its first television advertisement campaign and started offering a limited lifetime warranty in 1997.
 By the mid-1990s, Grohe America was selling fixtures with a value of US$38 million annually, with a market share of 1.7%.

 Grohe opened a 15,000 square-foot showroom for professional partners and visitors on Fifth Avenue in New York City in September 2011.
 In 2012, Grohe moved its US headquarters from Bloomingdale, Illinois to New York City.